 - Patrick Bateman from American Psycho uses a nail gun in quite a few of his murders, the most notable of which involves him nailing a woman's hands to a wall so many times her fingers start to fall off.

-- In The Millennium Trilogy novel "The Girl Who Kicked the Hornet's Nest", Lisbeth uses a nail gun to trap Ronald Niedermann in a warehouse, then calls some old enemies to come and kill him.
+- In The Millennium Trilogy novel "The Girl Who Kicked the Hornet's Nest", Lisbeth uses a nail gun to affix Ronald Niedermann's feet to a warehouse floor, then calls some old enemies to come and kill him.

-- The Criminal Minds episode "Hopeless" has the killers nail a man's hands to a bartop before beating him to death.
+- The "Hopeless" episode has the killers nail a man's hands to a bartop before beating him to death.

 - In CSI: Miami, Ryan Wolfe is shot through the eye by a nail gun, although here they do at least point out that the safety that prevents the gun from firing unless pressed against a surface is broken.